aquaproj/aquaproj.github.io/docs/reference/usage.md

-   completion             Output shell completion script for bash or zsh version                Show version cp                     Copy executable files in a directory update-checksum        Create or Update .aqua-checksums.json help, h                Shows a list of commands or help for one command
+   completion             Output shell completion script for bash or zsh version                Show version cp                     Copy executable files in a directory root-dir               Output the aqua root directory (AQUA_ROOT_DIR) update-checksum        Create or Update aqua-checksums.json help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS: